greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 </div>
 The cells in the frozen region are, as the name would suggest, frozen.
 Both their RGBA and hidden channels are fixed throughout training.
 The cells in the mature region are similar; the only difference is that their hidden channels are allowed to change.
 The growing region, meanwhile, begins the simulation without any living cells.
 Cells from the mature region need to grow outwards into this area and arrange themselves properly before the simulation ends.

-Part of the objective in this "gnomonic growth" problem is to learn a growth rule that is scale and rotation invariant.
+**Scale and rotation invariance.** Part of the objective in this "gnomonic growth" problem is to learn a growth rule that is scale and rotation invariant.
 We can accomplish this by rotating and scaling the nautilus template as shown in the six examples above.
 By training on all of these examples at once, we are able to obtain a model that grows properly at any scale or orientation.
 Once it learns to do this, it can grow multiple gnomons, one after the other, without much interference.
 Below, for example, we add eight new compartments and quadruple the shell's size by letting the NCA run for eight growth cycles.[^fn3]

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/nautilus_bw.png">